syncfusion-content/windowsforms-docs/WindowsForms/ScrollersFrame/Overview.md

 ## Key feature

-* Styling: Supports customizing the appearance of scroll bar and its visual style.
+* `Styling` : Supports customizing the appearance of scroll bar and its visual style.
-* Localization: Supports localizing the menu items of scroll bar context menu.
+* `Localization` : Supports localizing the menu items of scroll bar context menu.
-* Context menu: Supports scrolling the UI through the context menu.
+* `Context menu` : Supports scrolling the UI through the context menu.